FlorentLM/pytinybvh/README.md

     ```

 3.  **Compile and install:**
-    This command will automatically download Python dependencies (if any) and compile the C++ extension module.
+    This command will automatically download Python dependencies and compile the C++ extension module.

     ```bash
     uv pip install .
     ```

     This installs the core `pytinybvh` library.
 To include packages for testing and visualisation, you can install "extras":

     ```bash
     # Install everything needed for development (testing, visualisation)
     uv pip install .[dev]